riemannruiz/Getting_and_Cleaning_Data/CodeBook.md

 # Getting_and_Cleaning_Data

-The tidy data obtained use the achive Xtrain and Xtest to merge into a unique archivo with name "tidydata.txt".
+The tidy data obtained use the achive X_train.txt and X_test.txt to merge into a unique archivo with name "tidydata.txt".

 The tidydata have 68 features with the following names

 Num feature	Name feature

 1		"subject"
 2		"label"
 3		"tbodyaccmeanx"